Last updated on September 30th, 2022

 35. According to some experts, inflation in Venezuela could reach 2000 per cent in 2017 amid a chronic shortage of basic foods, goods and medicines.

-36. President Nicolás Maduro demonetized 100 bolivar note from circulation last month, giving people just 72 hours for exchanging their old currency for the new one from banks.
+36. President Nicolás Maduro demonetized 100 bolivar note from circulation on December 12 2016, giving people just 72 hours for exchanging their old currency for the new one from banks.
 The president accused U.S. based ‘mafias’ of their intention to destabilize the economy by hoarding Venezuelan bank notes.

 Culture and People